cheeunhong/cheeunhong.github.io/_pages/about.md

 importance: 1
 ---

-Recently, many problems have been solved with deep learning using massive computational sources, often referred to as red AI.
-On the other hand, I am interested in **green deep learning** that considers energy consumption and carbon emissions during model training and inference.
-My previous works are mainly focused on developing **efficient inference** techniques, including **network quantization and pruning**, to create lightweight models.
-I have also explored **test-time adaptation** of computational resources in several projects.
-Recently, I have been working on lightweight models for **low-level vision** problems, but my broader research goal is to compress any computationally demanding models.
+I am passionate about advancing **efficient AI** to optimize both model training and inference, with the ultimate goal of promoting sustainable AI.
+My research focuses on developing cutting-edge techniques like **network quantization**, **pruning**, and **test-time adaptation**, aimed at drastically reducing the computational costs while maintaining high performance.
+While much of my work has targeted efficiency improvements in low-level vision tasks like image restoration, my broader goal is to compress large-scale, computationally intensive models—including vision-language and generative models—to move closer to achieving **on-device AI**. <br>

+Keywords: Efficient AI, On-device AI